Time Derivatives of Weak Values: Finite-difference right-hand derivative (FDRHD) of weak values in

 \subsection{What is the gauge condition of the FDRHD?}

 To further elaborate this expression, we assume that the weak value can be written as in \eqref{ewv}, so that:

 as far as \textbf{C1}, \textbf{C2}, and \textbf{C3} are satisfied, it is quite simple to realize that \eqref{ap5.2b} is gauge invariant.
 We have to follow the same argument done in \eqref{ap4.2b}.
+For example, using \eqref{utg}, we can rewrite the inner product $\langle \evf |\opUt{t_L} \opO(t_R) \opUt{t_R}|\p\rangle $ in another gauge as:

 Again the demonstration why FDRHD is gauge invariant follows exactly the same demonstration that we have already elaborated to show that the weak values in \eqref{ewv} is gauge invariant.
-For example, using \eqref{utg}, we can rewritte the inner product $\langle \evf |\opUt{t_L} \opO(t_R) \opUt{t_R}|\p\rangle $ in another gauge as: